ChernegaSergiy/cohere-telegram-bot/README.md

    composer install
    ```

-3. Configure your bot token and API key in the `config.php` file.
+3. Configure your bot token and API key in the `bot.php` file.

 4. Run the bot: